hypochoco/engine/readme.md

     - [ ] Brush functions / mouse down and released
     - [ ] Cut tool + transforms

+- [ ] Make another application for the spinning model, keep engine general enough to support both functions

+- [ ] Get rid of a lot of the configs for inputs instead

 ---

 ## Notes